abdelrahim-yehya/course-feedback/README.md

 **A 3-hour hands-on workshop for software engineering teams**

 You will build a working course-feedback application end to end without writing application code by hand.
 Every line is produced by an AI agent from a specification you control.
-By the end you will have a repository with six commits, a test suite, and — more importantly — a repeatable process you can take back to your own codebase.
+By the end you will have a repository with six commits, a test suite, and more importantly, a repeatable process you can take back to your own codebase.

 ---